tagohd/mono/Characters/James Redawić/James's Excuse.md

 %%

 >[!question] Also, why would James want to use the Artifacts himself?
 I thought he *didn't* want to destroy the universe.
 >Okay, maybe this was a bad idea.
-Or maybe he doesn't want to build the [[SOUL AMPLIFIER]]; he wants to do something else with the Artifacts.
+Or maybe he doesn't want to build the [[BFS 10000]]; he wants to do something else with the Artifacts.

 >[!idea] Can't we just say Luke is an idiot, so it never occurs to him to question this?
 >James really sells him on the whole CHOSEN ONE thing.
 "It is your destiny to do these errands for me, CHOSEN ONE."